AhmedHashim04/AdvancedE-CommerceProject/README.md

         -- add weight ,width ,height ,depth ,has_variants and attributes, attributes

+Shipper
-Shipper -- require to be Company
+        -- require to be Company
+        -- handle company / plans

  -->